 There are no buildings or facilities in Walbottle and Throckley Dene.

 The footpaths at Walbottle and Throckley Dene are mostly soft surfaced and can become muddy and waterlogged in wet weather.

-Access to the dene is limited due to the natural geography of the area.
-There are steps at the Westway, Ambleside and Mayfield Avenue entrances, and the Hexham Road entrances are not accessible to wheelchair or pushchairs.
+Access to the Dene is limited due to the natural geography of the area.
+There are steps at the Westway, Ambleside and Mayfield Avenue entrances, and the Hexham Road entrances are not accessible to wheelchairs or pushchairs.